Martin Sulzmann

 return ls, true

-we find byte
+}Instead of char we find byte in Go.

 We use a map to assign each roman character its internal representation.

-Functions in Go are declared via func
+Functions in Go are declared via func.
+The return type

 (if any) comes at the end.
 Variable/parameter declarations first